netwrix-tkm/Netwrix-Knowledge-Base/README.md

 * Write in title case (use <https://capitalizemytitle.com/>).
   * Prepositions are capitalized only in case they exceed 4 letters.
-  * Prepositions that are part of a phrasal verb (e.g., “Set Up”) should be capitalized.
+  * Prepositions that are part of a phrasal verb (e.g., "Set Up") should be capitalized.
   * Avoid punctuation marks.
 * Avoid passive voice.
 * Maine article section headings start with `##`.